komkom/toml/README.md

 # toml
-A Toml parser and Json transformer
+A Toml parser and Json transformer.

 This is work in progress.

-The parser should be compatible with the toml specs 1.0.0-rc3
+The parser should be compliant with the toml specs 1.0.0-rc3.

 [please give it a try](https://komkom.github.io/toml/)